Anamika Khanna: Celebrity associations

 Sonam Kapoor was seen wearing Khanna's creations at various red carpet events, including Cannes red-carpet gala in 2013, Cannes 2014 and Cannes 2016.
 Kareena Kapoor had worn Khanna's creation at Lakme Fashion Week 2015 and at various red carpet events.
 Kapoor's sister, Karishma was also seen donning Khanna's label.
 Jacqueline Fernandez was seen on the red carpet at Jio MAMI 18th Mumbai Film Festival.
 Mira Rajput chose to wear Anamika Khanna lehenga at her wedding, she chose not just one but four outfits from the designer at her wedding.

-Sonakshi Sinha's curves are a beautiful platform to flaunt Anamika's creation.
-The most popular look of Sonakshi in Anamika's couture so far is her appearance at the IIFA awards in a lungi styled skirt paired with a short embellished jacket.
+Sonakshi Sinha has worn designs by Anamika, including a notable appearance at the IIFA Awards in a lungi-style skirt paired with a short embellished jacket.
 Getting together for an event with Madhuri Dixit, Deepika Padukone looked suave beyond words in an Anamika Khanna off-white netted saree with a long cape jacket.

 Deepika Padukone wore an Anamika Khanna saree at the Time 100 Gala in New York in 2018.
 Shilpa Shetty, Sridevi, Madhuri Dixit, Alia Bhatt and Shraddha Kapoor have at least once graced an event in an Anamika Khanna's ensemble.
 Singer Kanika Kapoor recently hosted a Diwali bash for delegates of Dolce & Gabbana, she chose to wear Anamika Khanna at the special occasion.

 Anamika Khanna designed the 10 kg velvet lehenga that was studded with pearls, gold and silver and was given as a gift by Simi Garewal to Lady Gaga – her celebrity guest at her talk show: ‘Simi Selects: India’s Most Desirable.
 Recently, Sonam Kapoor along with sister Rhea Kapoor wore outfits from Anamika's collection of Everything is AK-OK.

 Oprah donned Khanna's outfits at various occasions, from the Women in the World Summit to special reception at the Black Panther Other celebrities including Deepika Padukone, Nita Ambani Isha Ambani, Shloka Mehta, Radhika Merchant, Katrina Kaif, Neha Dhupia are seen wearing her creations at various occasions.